dtjv/dtjv.github.io/content/projects/travelsalem.md

 <!-- intro -->

 I found [travelsalem.com](https://travelsalem.com) through a job posting that wanted to improve the site's SEO and usage.
-I found the site error prone and cumbersome to use and thought it could use a new design.
+At that time, I found the site error prone and cumbersome to use and thought it could use a new design.

 This project is my redesign concept.
 It simplifies the navigation, prioritizes data presentation, and loads fast.
 I built this project using